 Beam Center Updates

 Beam Center is busy everyday working with youth, teaching teachers and creating inspiring projects that make learning meaningful and fun!
-Scroll down for our monthly updates and follow us on Facebook or Instagram for cool photos, video and action from Beam day to day.
+Scroll down for updates and follow us on Facebook or Instagram for cool photos, video and action from Beam day to day.

 Beam Center All Day!